solarspaceclouds/BCI-Unity-Setup-EpocPlus/README.md

 4. Leave the sponges out to dry in the sun.

 # Additional Resources
-# WebSocket
-In https://www.websocket.org/echo.html, input wss://localhost:6868 to the location field; (Communicate with the Cortex API using the WebSocket Secure protocol. according to instructions stated in https://emotiv.gitbook.io/cortex-api/connecting-to-the-cortex-api)
+Websocket: In https://www.websocket.org/echo.html, input wss://localhost:6868 to the location field; (Communicate with the Cortex API using the WebSocket Secure protocol. according to instructions stated in https://emotiv.gitbook.io/cortex-api/connecting-to-the-cortex-api)
 Follow instructions stated in https://emotiv.gitbook.io/cortex-api/overview-of-api-flow
 - In step 7: Call the **authorize** API to get a Cortex token for subsequence requests, save the Cortex Token generated in a note.